CAIDA/catalog-data/sources/Solutions/getting_an_asns_name_country_organization/Readme.md

     ]
 }
 ~~~

+ ## <ins> Mapping an ASN to Organization and Country </ins> ##

-## Introduction ##
+### Introduction ###

 **What is an AS?**\
+ • AS stands for Autonomous system.\
- • An AS can be broadly be thought of as a single organization, or a collection of routers that route groups of IP addresses under a common administration, typically a large organization or an ISP (Internet Service Provider). \
+ • It can be broadly be thought of as a single organization, or a collection of routers that route groups of IP addresses under a common administration, typically a large organization or an ISP (Internet Service Provider). \
  • It is a connected group of one or more IP addresses (known as IP prefixes) that provide a common way to route internet traffic to systems outside the AS.\
  • Each AS is responsible for routing traffic within itself.
 This is known as intra-AS routing. \
  • Each AS can also route traffic between itself and other autonomous systems.
 This is known as inter-AS routing. \